CRadivoyevitch/IT1025Repo/Lab 3/readme.md

 The shell provides immediate reaction to a coded action, whereas the file editor allows for work on fully programmed codes.
 ## Code Examples

+A variable is a phrase or unit that equates to something else, be it a number or entire code itself.
+This allows for ease of writing the code especially when long.
+Spam, bacon and eggs is used as generic variables.
+It is an easter egg for a Monty Python sketch.
+MyAge=44.
+MyAge is the variable
+An assignment statement is the code with the variable, equals sign, and the code that the variable will represent MyAge=44 is the entire assignment statement
+A function is a foundation of code that allows for the basis of programming in the language. print() and input() are examples

+the three data types are integers, floating-point numbers, and strings.
+integers: 453666
+Floating-point numbers: 3.445
+string: 'My name is'

 # Graphics

 ## Raster Vs. Vector Graphics